pistocop/garrascobike-core/README.md

 > Core of the Garrascobike recommendation system

-# TODO
+# 💤 TODO

+- [ ] Code refactory
 - [ ] Use library for pandas CPU parallelism
-- [ ] Code refactory
 - [ ] We should improve the text parsing?
     - Manage both parsing and entities extraction in one script could be a risk
-- [ ] How manage the possibility of have more than one ML model size.
+- [ ] How manage the connection between models and requirements.txt?
+- [ ] Support multiple languages
+    - [ ] We need to manage multiple installation for multiple models
-- [ ] Log if GPU is attached
+- [ x ] Log if GPU is attached
--
+- [ ] Log running stats

 # Links